 You don’t have to have a store network for this too.
 Amazon can compete through its network of lockers, while third party services like UPS Access Point can provide alternative pick up locations.

-What does a good delivery experience look like?
+What does a good ecommerce delivery experience look like online?

 - Clear, accurate tracking online.
 This can save a lot of wasted time and frustration for customers.
 Many couriers will tell you that an order is out for delivery but tracking options that give detail like expected delivery times are much more useful.